Nigel Benn vs. Gerald McClellan

 Nigel Benn vs. Gerald McClellan, billed as Sudden Impact, was a professional boxing match contested on 25 February 1995 between WBC super-middleweight champion Nigel Benn and former WBC middleweight champion Gerald McClellan.
 It is widely regarded as one of the sport's most brutal and thrillingly violent encounters, with Benn defeating McClellan via a tenth-round knockout after McClellan was counted out while down on one knee.
-Shortly after the match ended, McClellan collapsed and fell into a coma for two weeks.
+Shortly after the match ended, McClellan collapsed, fell into a coma for two weeks, and suffered severe permanent brain damage.

 As a result of injuries he sustained during the fight, McClellan is blind and has hearing, memory and mobility problems.
 The fight has been described as "[one] that will be embedded forever in the memories" of those who watched it.

 Background

 McClellan went into the fight as the bookmaker's favourite at odds of 1–3, with expectations that he would provide a repeat of his previous three fights, all won by knockout.
 The fight was joint-promoted by Frank Warren and Don King.
 McClellan himself predicted: "I can't see anything less than a vicious knockout".